mathesar-foundation/mathesar-website/faq.md

 Not yet, but we've done some early design work on this and it is [on our roadmap](roadmap.html).

-### Is a SaaS hosted version of Mathesar available?
+### Is a cloud version of Mathesar available?

 Not yet.
-We plan to release the SaaS hosted version in late 2023.
-If you would like to receive early access, you can sign up for our announcements [mailing list](mailing-list.html) here.
+We plan to release the cloud version in late 2023.
+If you would like to receive early access, you can sign up for our [announcements mailing list](mailing-list.html) here.

 {% endcapture %}